-Aspen and Jeff Dyer of BGCC, began to explore the expressed support, striking a special committee Early due diligence steps were undertaken with separate financial, legal, and integration analyses.
+The CEOs of the two organizations, Shirley Purves of Aspen and Jeff Dyer of BGCC, began to explore the idea.
+The Boards of both organizations subsequently expressed support, striking a special committee composed of members of both organizations' Boards.
+Senior management were also engaged.
+Early due diligence steps were undertaken with support from external consultants, including separate financial, legal, and integration analyses.